QIAN-Yuqi/CE4_Image_Reader/README.md

 ## Usage

-Download Chang'E 4 data from http://moon.bao.ac.cn and put them in `PCAM` and `TCAM` folder respectively.
+Download Chang'e-4 data from http://moon.bao.ac.cn and put them in `PCAM` and `TCAM` folder, respectively.

 The `first_glance` notebook gives you a preview of the data.
 You can use the `export` notebook to batch convert PDS files to png.